Menu

 Depending on the facts of your case and law being breached, as well as what you wish to achieve, different bodies could be competent to hear your case.

 In Ecuador, for example, Indigenous communities won a lawsuit challenging 52 gold mining concessions in Amazonian rainforest in front of the Provincial Court in 2018.
-The Ecuador’s Mining Act and the Constitution recognize the need for Free, Prior and Informed Consent from stakeholder communities for mining operations, but it is still mostly a theoretical concept ignored by Ecuadorian agencies.
-In the present case of Sinangoe, it was when machines started tearing up the riverbed of the Aguarico looking for gold that the community learned about new concessions and operations.
+The Ecuador’s Mining Act and the Ecuadorian Constitution recognize the need for Free, Prior and Informed Consent from stakeholder communities for mining operations, but it is still mostly a theoretical concept ignored by Ecuadorian agencies.
+In the case of Sinangoe,the community learnt about the new concessions and operations when machines started tearing up the riverbed of the Aguarico looking for gold.
 The regional judge accepted the evidence provided by the Kofan community about the lack of consultation and charged the government.
 As a result, the judge suspended all mining activity in more than 52 concessions in the headwaters of the Aguarico River.

-• Police/Public Prosecution – Criminal court: When you suspect that your case is concerning abuse of powers by officials as corrupt behaviour or other way of overstepping duty or any official misconduct, a criminal investigation should be started.
+• Police/Public Prosecution – Criminal court: When you suspect that your case is concerning an abuse of powers by officials, whether this be corrupt behaviour, another of overstepping duty, or any official misconduct, a criminal investigation should be started.
 The police or public prosecution is the competent authority to bring your case to.
-In cases of direct crimes against the environment and public health, the same authorities are the responsible ones for the investigation and prosecution.
+In cases of direct crimes against the environment and public health, the same authorities are the responsible ones for the investigation and prosecution of responsible parties.

-The Zambian Ombudsman, for example, is dealing with complaints about the implications of mining development.
-In those cases people are usually being moved from their homes to make way for mines and water sources are being polluted.
+The Zambian Ombudsman, for example, is dealing with complaints about the implications of mining developments.
+In those cases, usually people are being moved from their homes to make way for mines and water sources are being polluted.

-• Environmental Courts and Tribunals: Some countries have established specialized environmental courts and tribunals where you can bring your case directly.
+• Environmental Courts and Tribunals: Some countries have established specialised environmental courts and tribunals where you can bring your case directly.

 India has an environmental court called the National Green Tribunal.
 It was established in 2010 for effective and expeditious disposal of cases relating to environmental protection and conservation of forests and other natural resources.